RodrigoDot/cakeres/RoadMap.md

 17th
 ---

-## configurate the api appcontroller
+## Configurate the api appcontroller
 - add the follow code to the initialize method
 ```
 $this->loadComponent('Auth', [